Brett Murray: Defamation suit

-In 2012, Murray exhibited a painting in a Johannesburg gallery of former president Jacob Zuma with his genitals exposed, titled The Spear.
+In 2012, Murray exhibited a painting in a Johannesburg gallery of then-president Jacob Zuma with his genitals exposed, titled The Spear.
 The painting was part of a show of political work entitled "Hail to the Thief II".
 On 18 May, the African National Congress announced its intention to sue him for defamation for the painting and to force the gallery to remove it from exhibition, its website, and printed materials.
 Many public figures expressed outrage at the painting, and one church even called for Murray to be "stoned to death".

 On Tuesday 22 May 2012, at 11am two men walked into the Goodman Gallery in Johannesburg with pots of paint and defaced The Spear.
 They were caught on camera by a news team and were apprehended immediately by gallery security.

 During the defamation debate, comparisons were drawn between Murray's The Spear and fellow South African Ayanda Mabulu's work from 2010, Ngcono ihlwempu kunesibhanxo sesityebi.
 The painting depicts Jacob Zuma in similar fashion alongside Desmond Tutu, Nelson Mandela and other figures from the anti-Apartheid struggle - several sources questioned the potential racial and political motivations in Zuma's attack on Murray, a white artist.